 By keeping all the facts and figures we can say that recycling a diamond is fully eco-friendly.
 One can buy it at a cheaper price than a natural diamond.

 We also recommend our users to go for a recycled diamond because they will get it at a lower price as well as it will be nature friendly too.
 It is good if you choose a recycled diamond over a lab-created diamond because lab-created diamonds do not have resale value.

-If you have a choice between a natural diamond and a recycled diamond then you must go for recycled diamonds because there would be less environmental effect if you buy it.
+If you have a choice between a natural diamond and a recycled diamond then you must go for recycled diamonds because there would be the less environmental effect if you buy them.